top of page

 “Seeing those moose gives us something to work with,” Caines said.

-Tony’s intrinsic desire to get as high as possible clearly conflicted with my thoughts.
 “Okay,” he said.
+I admired his willingness here.
 I didn't perceive that as a case of Tony caving in with a “customer is always right” outlook, but instead a willingness to listen and collaborate.
 I observed a lot of that consideration with Arluk's guides.
 Sometimes, that is a rarity with guides and outfitters.

 Once at the overnight cabin, I was surprised to see how close it was to the small yellow bog where we first spotted the moose the day before.
-A rocky knob, about 10-feet high, a few hundred yards from camp was Tony’s favorite hunting spot.
-Moose funneled through there on the way to the nearby river crossing.
+A rocky knob, about 10-feet high, a few hundred yards from camp was one of Tony’s favorite hunting spots.
+As we had observed, moose funnel through there to the nearby river crossing.
 The spot was perfect, offering excellent views of the river, surrounding bogs and patches of timber.
 Hunters bagged many moose from this vantage point over the years.
-It was so close to the cabin we even brought a lightweight folding chair.
+It was so close to the cabin that we even brought a lightweight folding chair.
 Talk about plush comfort on a moose hunt.

 I settled in, monitoring the valley, occasionally calling.
-Tony periodically ventured higher, close to the swath of spruce that swallowed the moose the day prior.
+Tony periodically ventured higher, close to the swath of spruce that swallowed the moose the day before.
 He’d call for a few minutes, then retreat toward our position, calling while moving.
 It was a wonderful strategy – mainly because it worked.
 As the afternoon sun’s intensity dimmed around 3:30 p.m., Tony returned from a calling sortie, sitting to my left.
-Minutes later, I heard behind me the distinct “mrruph” of a grunting bull moose.
-I quickly turned and retrieved the Benelli from its rest against a small spruce.
+Just minutes later, I heard behind me the distinct “mrruph” of a grunting bull moose.
+I quickly turned while retrieving the Benelli from its rest against a small spruce.

-The moose stood motionless, facing us, looking big even at a couple hundred yards.
-It was about halfway between our rocky roost and the overnight cabin.
-I chambered a cartridge while sizing up the animal.
-The bull seemed wary, as though he spotted my movement as I grabbed the gun and turned.
-Worse, he might have smelled us.
+The moose stood motionless, facing us.
+He looked massive, even at a couple hundred yards.
+He was about halfway between our rocky roost and the overnight cabin.
+I tried to quietly chamber a cartridge while sizing up the animal.
+The bull seemed wary.
+Maybe he spotted my movement as I grabbed the gun and turned.
+Maybe he was just looking for the cow he had heard.
+Then again, he might be getting a whiff of us.
 I worried a course reversal into the timber was imminent.

 Tony and I high-fived, reasonably certain the aim was true.
-We gathered our gear.
-The moose had, seemingly, flipped at the bullet’s impact, its head facing 180 degrees from where it faced at the shot.
+We gathered our gear and slowly walked toward the moose.
+The big animal had, seemingly, flipped at the bullet’s impact, its head facing 180 degrees from where it faced at the shot.
 Two-thirds of its body was submerged in a deep, watery bog hole.
 Thank goodness for the winch-equipped Argo.
-Pulling the approximately 1,000-pound animal out would have been difficult or impossible, even for two men.
+Pulling out the approximately 1,000-pound bull would have been difficult or impossible, even for two men.

-My moose was an old warrior, a tough animal with some busted antler tines and its left eye recently blinded, probably from fighting.
+My moose was an old warrior, a tough animal with busted antler tines and recently blinded left eye, probably from fighting.
 The 17-pointer measured 50.25 inches wide.
 My hunt was over.
 Elation, relief washed over me.
 That ugly stick would stay in the closet.

 Caribou Postscript